scicloj/gandiva-examples/README.md

 To use this project, you will have to build Arrow and Gandiva for use in the JVM:

 1. [Build Arrow](https://github.com/apache/arrow/blob/master/docs/source/developers/cpp.rst) with the flags `-DARROW_GANDIVA=ON` and `-DARROW_GANDIVA_JAVA=ON`.
 2. Build Arrow for the JVM, [including Gandiva](https://github.com/apache/arrow/tree/master/java#building-and-running-tests-for-gandiva-optional).
-Note that the `-Dgandiva.cpp.build.dir` paramter should be set to the path containing the build results of the previous stage.
+Note that the `-Dgandiva.cpp.build.dir` paramter should be set to the path containing the build results of gandiva.
 It should include the files `gandiva_jni.*` and `libgandiva_jni.*`.

 As a result, you will have the Arrow-related JARs at your local Maven repository (usually the `~/.m2` directory).
 Check their versions (see their filenames), and make sure that the dependencies in the [project.clj](./project.clj) of this project ask for the same versions.